FIRE Portfolio: Pick One of Those and Retire Early

 FIRE + Crypto

-Adding crypto to a retirement portfolio for many is still a controversial topic, but at Deltabadger we love Bitcoin, so here’s all you need to know:
+Adding crypto to a retirement portfolio is still a controversial topic for many, but at Deltabadger we love Bitcoin, so here’s all you need to know:

 There is no broad-market “crypto ETF” (as of now), but Bitcoin behaves like one, has ETFs in some markets, and is probably the only asset worth considering for this strategy.
 If you plan to rebalance your portfolio, an ETF is a better option; however, holding Bitcoin directly on your hardware wallet offers protection from some more “extreme” scenarios like bank account seizure.

 Bitcoin is not risk-free.
 It’s a new asset that didn’t exist 20 years ago, and the future is unknown.
-It’s subject to unique threats like regulatory risk (although the ETF confirm it’s legal status in the financial framework).
+It’s subject to unique threats like regulatory risk (although the ETF confirms its legal status in the financial framework).
 That said, it not only offers diversification as a new uncorrelated asset class and high cash-like liquidity but also remains the best-performing macro asset for over a decade.

 VTI Vanguard Total Stock Market ETF 70%